tainguyen2101/TCSS_450_Project/README.md

 *   Weather home page reverts to first area search location

 ## For Reviewer
+- To register for an account, please use an actual email address for the verification steps
-If you guys have any questions, please email me at tng2101@uw.edu
+- If you guys have any questions, please email me at tng2101@uw.edu